 Amy Taylor: Let me say that I have seen a dramatic change in jurisdictions wanting to do animal fighting cases.
 There was a time where the door would get slammed in my face because they did not want to do the case because people didn’t understand it or they had to hold animals for such a long period of time.
 Now we are seeing a change where we actually are having jurisdictions contact us wanting to do the cases.
 I think it’s been through the team that we have with the task force, the attorney general’s office and the state vet’s office working together and having good outcomes and prosecution that we’re seeing jurisdictions are no longer afraid of it because we’re able to give them resources and help.
 I know there are a lot of places that don’t have resources and help.
 There are resources out there.
 You need to identify them.
 You need to foster that relationship.
 I do think that with social media, that has sped up some of the investigation process.
 I mean my first case people didn’t even have cellphones.
 I had a pager when I had to respond to the call and I had to call dispatch in like 7-eleven to find out where I was going.
 Social media has changed things and our ability.
 There are also forensic capabilities that have changed, in our case recently we did a lot with some blue star and a state lab and testing of things.
 It doesn’t take us months to get cellphones analyzed anymore.
 It’s fostering relationship and figuring out the resources and what resources are there that have moved things along in my opinion.

 Michelle Welch: I think the only thing I can add is don’t be in a rush.
-I get it I get the caller and they want some excitement.
+I get the caller and they want some excitement.
 You really have to build your case so you have a case beyond a reasonable doubt.

 Michelle Welch: I think some of them are.
-I was pleasantly surprised in our Dinwiddie case.
-That the judge in our case really got it.
+I was pleasantly surprised in our Dinwiddie case and the judge really got it.
 He had heard all of the evidence.
-It was a jury trial, he had put all of our evidence in, he had a whole day of really hearing the evidence.
-He sentenced them to ten years.
+It was a jury trial, we had put on all of our evidence, and he had a whole day of really hearing the evidence.
+He sentenced the defendant to ten years.
 I asked for 15 years on that.
 The next time I was before a judge, he was a little flippant.
 I will say if you are the prosecutor, you’re going to get all kinds.
 Remember, I go all over Virginia.
 One day I might be in a very liberal jurisdiction, the next day a very conservative maybe rural jurisdiction.
-You just kind of have to hold their feet to the fire.
-You have to be unapologetic about them.
+You just have to hold their feet to the fire.
+You have to be unapologetic about your cases.
 I think that’s kind of my superpower.
 I go in and I start to treat it as seriously as any other violent crime because it is a violent crime.
 I think that’s what you argue.
 In the case, I was talking about the judge that said, “It was like the two dogs were playing to me.”
 I say, “I’m really sorry judge but you’re going to have to watch that video again.
 We’re going to go through it.
-I want you to look at the dog faces they had blood all over them.”
+I want you to look at the dog faces they have blood all over their faces.”
 Maybe he was just taunting me.
 Maybe he just didn’t get it.
 I was unapologetic, I stood my ground.
-I asked him is this sentence a good sentence?
-The bottom line is you have to go at the judges in a way that is professional.
+I asked him for ten years and I only got a 2 years sentence.
+Is this sentence a good sentence?
+The bottom line is you have to appear before judges in a professional way.
 There’s no crying.
 I’ve said that many times.
 You don’t get to cry just because it is an animal.
 You go in.
 You act as if it’s a murder trial.
-You demand furious consideration of these cases.
+You demand serious consideration of these cases.

-Amy Taylor: I say as well that if you do with the research that we’ve had and the cases that we’ve seen.
-We do have a link between animal crimes and violence.
-When Michelle is litigating she tends to bring some of the things in there if it’s part of that case.
+Amy Taylor: I say that if you do the research that we’ve done and the cases that we’ve seen, we emphasize the link between animal crimes and violence.
+When Michelle is litigating she tends to bring up their criminal record, if it’s part of that case.
 Once we get to the sentencing stage if we know that this person is a sex offender, if this person has a violent past or background, we do bring it in there and show the links between them

 Audience Question: Amy, are there any social media software tools that you use in your investigation and monitoring?

 Amy Taylor: That’s a hard one.
 I use social media sort of the good old fashioned way.
 Let’s face it, when I went to high school, we didn’t have a computer in high school.
 I’m a pen and paper person.
 I do find that when I use certain search tools like even Cellebrite which is the program that you use when you are analyzing cellphone and you can use it for even social media analysis.
-It will itself miss things as well or will make your search very very broad.
+It will itself miss things or will make your search very very broad.
 I do use Cellebrite when I am analyzing certain things.
-I do it a lot the old fashioned way.
-Unfortunately, I really do like trees a lot but a lot of times I do have to print things out so that I can make notes then put posts it and tape things together and all of these other things.
-It is labor intensive but you do find more information combing through it that way.
+I do it the old fashioned way.
+Unfortunately, I really do like trees but a lot of times I do have to print things out so that I can make notes then put post it on the wall and tape things together.
+It is labor-intensive but you do find more information combing through it that way.

 Audience Question: I’ve tried to do social media aliases but Facebook forces you to use your real name.
 What should we do?